 Delayed onset muscle soreness (DOMs) is something that comes hand-in-hand with training hard.
-If you plan on training hard for an extended period, no matter how you go about it, you are going to experience DOMs at some stage.
+If you plan on training hard, no matter how you go about it, you are going to experience DOMs at some stage.

 There is variety in how it presents.
 For some people, the soreness might peak 24 hours after the session.
 For others, it might be 48 hours later.

 Either way, most people would ideally like to reduce the impact of it.
-At minimum it is just burdensome and annoying, but beyond that it could also impact performance as well.
+At a minimum, it is just burdensome and annoying, but beyond that, it could also impact performance as well.